2010 Article, updated November 2017

 The fundamental problem is that the legislative requirements relating to the financial accounts of entities that are not charitable are inadequate.

 Under section 23, Incorporated Societies Act 1908, every society must deliver annually to the Registrar a statement of the income and expenditure of the society during the society’s last financial year, the assets and liabilities of the society at the close of the said year, and all mortgages, charges, and securities of any description affecting any of the property of the society at the close of the said year.
 There is no equivalent requirement under the Charitable Trusts Act 1957.
-The Registrar’ website suggests that filing these statements is merely required to provide him with evidence that a society still exists; “It is important to file a copy of the annual financial statement as this indicates to the Registrar that the society is still operating and should remain on the Register.
-If a society doesn’t file a financial statement, the Registrar may take this as an indication that the society has ceased operations and will begin to take steps to dissolve the society (remove it from the register).”
+The Registrar’ website suggests that filing these statements is merely required to provide him with evidence that a society still exists; “It’s important to file a copy of the annual financial statement to meet the society’s reporting obligations as set out in section 23 of the Incorporated Societies Act 1908.
+Filing also shows the Registrar that the society is still operating and should stay on the Register.
+If a Society doesn’t file a financial statement, the Registrar may take this as an indication that the society has ceased operations and begin to take steps to dissolve the society (remove it from the Register).”

-Charities registered with the Charities Commission are required by section 41, Charities Act 2005, to file an annual return with the Commission within 6 months of its annual balance date (and if the charity is registered under the Incorporated Societies Act it is not required to file annual financial statements under that Act).
-Because of the Commission’s monitoring functions one can expect the Commission to check that what is filed complies with its requirements.
+Charities registered with the Charities Board are required by section 41, Charities Act 2005, to file an annual return with Charities Services within 6 months of its annual balance date (and if the charity is registered under the Incorporated Societies Act it is not required to file annual financial statements under that Act).
+Because of Charities Services monitoring functions one can expect them to check that what is filed complies with its requirements.

 Any requirement for an audit or a process to verify accounts is normally found in an entity’s constitution, and if there is a requirement for an audit then, until the constitution is changed, an audit should be carried out.